-There was a picture of Mel Gibson in the window of a restaurant near the hotel.
+There was a framed picture of Mel Gibson in the window of a restaurant near the hotel.
 The place had red table cloths and fake plastic grapes were hanging from the ceiling.
 It was a place that catered to tourists.
-The menu had pages with ten different languages.
+The menu had pages in ten different languages.
 It was good enough for Mel Gibson.
 I entered La Tavernetta.

 The waiter was a bit surly.
 “Do you want beer?”
 I ordered a seafood dish, Frutti de Mar.
 It was pretty good.
 Prawns stared back at me from the top of a pile of pasta and seafood.

 It’s an open day.
 I have no tours scheduled.
 I’ll try to locate the exact meeting point for tomorrow’s tour: “Privileged visit to the Caesar Augustus Emperor home with Colosseum, Forum, Palatine.”
 This tour sounds almost too good to be true.
 It will start early, so I’ll wander in the general direction of the Coliseum and make sure of my route for the next morning.
 Then I’d wander.